 Encouraging Physical Activity

 Having a fitness tracker is a far more convenient way to stay active for your loved one, as – aside from the exercise itself – it involves very minimal effort.
-The tracker does all the hard work for you, it suggests workouts, a lot include exercise programs and most keep track of your heart rate and let you know when you’re getting the best from your workout.
+The tracker does all the hard work for you; it suggests workouts, includes exercise programs, and most keep track of your heart rate and let you know when you’re getting the best from your workout.

 Gyms can be extremely expensive, with some costing over £30 per month plus a joining fee.
 That’s without considering the cost of petrol or public transport to get there if it’s not within walking distance.

 A fitness tracker incurs a onetime cost to buy the device, and then there are no further rental costs to cover it.
-Trackers that come with apps usually update through a connection to the internet so keep up to date with the latest workout trends and add different exercises regularly.
-Your loved one may not have disposable income, so a fitness tracker would be an excellent choice for them.
+Trackers that come with apps usually update through a connection to the internet to keep up to date with the latest workout trends and add different exercises regularly.
+Your loved one may not have much disposable income, so a fitness tracker would be an excellent choice for them.

 The Careline Alarm